sparkflows/application-gallery/README.md

 - datasets : contains the dataset definitions in json format.
 Datasets define the data and its schema
 - workflows-ui : contains the sample workflows

+## Details

+Datasets allow defining new data.
+It defines the location and the schema of the data.

+Workflows define the execution path on the Datasets.

+## Using Datasets

+Datasets are represented as JSON files.
+Using the JSON, new datasets can be imported into Sparkflows to create new Datasets.

+## Using Workflows

+Workflows are also represented as JSON files.
+These JSON files can be imported into Sparkflows to create new workflows.